Aravind104/react-basics/README.md

 ## Updating the screen

-- Most of the time we want components we write to "remember" some information and display it to the screen to accomplish this task we add `state` to the components
+- Most of the time we want components we write to "remember" some information and display it to the screen.
+To accomplish this task we add `state` to the components

 - To add the `state` to the components we need to import the `useState` Hook from `React`

 - In the `MyButton.jsx` component i created a button named "Clicked {count} times" here `count` is the variable that kepps updating whenever user clicks on the button

-- useState takes intial value as the argument and it is assigned to [something,setSomething] in our case we used [count,setCount] here setSomething or any name of you choice will track the state of the something
+- useState takes intial value as the argument and it is assigned to [something,setSomething] in our case we used [count,setCount] here setSomething or any name of your choice will track the state of the `something` variable in our case variable is `count`

 - When we render the same component two or more number of times each component maintains its own state you can see it in `App.jsx` component i rendered the `MyButton.jsx` component twice both maintain different "count value"

+## Using Hooks

+- Functions starting with `use` are called `Hooks`.
+- `useState` is a built-in Hook provided by React
+- We can also write out own Hook by combining the exiting ones
+- Hooks are more restrictive than regular functions.
+You can only call Hooks on the top level of your component

+## Sharing data between components

+- In the `updating screen` section we have seen how diferent components maintain different state and update seperately when we click each of the button

+- Sometimes we want both components to update simultaneously in that case we need to move the common `useState` Hook and event handler to the parent component in our case `App.jsx` component from here we need to pass the data to the different components

+- The information that we pass from one component to the other is called as `props`

+- In the `MyButton.jsx` component we used the props passed down by the `App.jsx` component in this case value of count changes at the same time when user clicks on the button

+-